-Kids need at least 7 minutes a day of 'vigorous' physical activity, but most aren't getting thatNovember 9th, 2012 in Health /
+Kids need at least 7 minutes a day of 'vigorous' physical activity, but most aren't getting thatNovember 9, 2012 in Medicine & Health / Health

 Children need a minimum of seven minutes a day of vigorous physical activity, demonstrates recently published findings by University of Alberta medical researchers and their colleagues across Canada.